 Once you've set up your filters to your liking, you can decide what information you want to see from those filters.

 - First, choose which associated property you want to group your records by.
 This is your x-axis.

-- Now you can decide which number property will actually be charted on your report.
+- Next, decide which number property will actually be charted on your report.
 This is your y-axis.

 As you set up your filters and measurements, you'll start to see a chart developing in the Visualization section.
 Within this area, you can set a few parameters to control how your chart displays.

 - Style: the options here include Bar, Column, Line, Area, Doughnut, Pie, Summary, and Table.
 Not all styles will be available, as this depends on the data you're reporting on.